Estimated reading time: 7 minutes

 How often have you gone into a restroom and there are no paper towels, soap, or even worse, toilet paper?

 Or how often have you walked in the door of a business and there was just a foul odor?
 These are all things that customers notice, but business owners become immune to them.

 2. Rude Employees

-What is unfortunate, is he never asked me why I left so I never told him.
+What is unfortunate is he never asked me why I left, so I never told him.
 I have complained about rude employees in the past, but only when they are off the charts inappropriately.